m00g3n/cluster-inventory/docs/adr/provisioning.md

     - Cluster administrators list
     - Egress network filter settings
     - Control Plane failure tolerance config
-- Observing status of the CR to determine whether provisioning succeeded
+- Observe the status of the CR to determine whether provisioning succeeded

- The Kyma Infrastructure Manager has the following responsibilities:
+ Kyma Infrastructure Manager has the following responsibilities:
-- Creating shoots based on:
+- Create shoots based on:
    - Corresponding `Runtime` CR properties
    - Corresponding `Runtime` CR labels:
      -  `kyma-project.io/platform-region` for determining if the cluster is located in EU